mlcsmits/Github_Tutorial/Tutorial_Part3.md

 ![image](images/layout.png)

-On the top bar of VCS are various tabs which can be quite usefull.<br>
+On the top bar of VSC are various tabs which can be quite useful.<br>
 It's also possible to open a terminal and run various codes. <br>

 On the bottom of the window is the workspace and branch you are working in. <br>